Satyajeet2009/Music-Bot/README.md

 # 🎵 Cutie Music Bot

-A powerful and cute Telegram music bot that can stream songs directly from YouTube, organized by language, mood, and era — made with ❤️ by my Prince.
+A powerful and cute Telegram music bot that can stream songs directly from YouTube, organized by language, mood, and era — made with love..

 ---